 Schulert Research Lab

-Children with systemic JIA are at high risk for life threatening complications, including macrophage activation syndrome (MAS) and chronic lung disease.
+Children with systemic JIA are also at high risk for life threatening complications.
 MAS is a potentially life-threatening episode of overwhelming inflammation occurring in 10-30% of systemic JIA patients, and is characterized by fevers, cytopenias, coagulopathy, liver and central nervous system dysfunction, and a systemic cytokine storm.
-Chronic lung disease (SJIA-LD) is a recently recognized and poorly understood complication that has emerged as a key driver of systemic JIA morbidity and mortality.
-The long-term goal of the lab is to determine the course and pathophysiology of severe complications of systemic JIA, leading to targeted therapy that improves patient outcomes.
+SJIA-LD is a recently recognized and poorly understood complication that has emerged as a key driver of systemic JIA morbidity and mortality.
+The long-term goal of our lab is to determine the course and pathophysiology of severe complications of systemic JIA, leading to targeted therapy that improves patient outcomes.